SSPFAB24/webscrapp/README.md

 # webscrap
-This code is for extraction of html information from the website using Beautiful soup
+This code is for extraction of html information from websites using Beautiful soup